Vantiq/vantiq-extension-sources/extpsdk/README.md

 The closure handler does not deal with a specific message or type of message, but instead is called when either your code calls `VantiqSourceConnection.close()` or the WebSocket connection is forced to close, most likely due to a problem with the connection.

 The `handle_close` is passed a context containing the source name (see [publish](#publish)).
 At the time the handler is called, the connection has already been closed.
-No interaction with the Vantiq server is possible;  this handler call allows the connector to perform an resource deallocation or other cleanup necessary.
+No interaction with the Vantiq server is possible;  this handler call allows the connector to perform any resource deallocation or other cleanup necessary.

 ## License
 The source code in this project is licensed under the [MIT License](https://opensource.org/licenses/MIT).